 CIVHC releases CO APCD data in two ways: non-public custom releases, licensed by Change Agents working on specific projects to improve care for Coloradans, or public data releases on civhc.org designed to foster decision-making at all levels of the health care system.

-Increasing access to transparent health care data for all stakeholders is foundational to the original legislative vision of the CO APCD, CIVHC’s mission, and Coloradans’ ability to make informed decisions that will have a lasting benefit to the state.
+Increasing access to transparent health care data for all Change Agents is foundational to the original legislative vision of the CO APCD, CIVHC’s mission, and Coloradans’ ability to make informed decisions that will have a lasting benefit to the state.
 Making public analyses and interactive tools available on civhc.org is one of the methods CIVHC employs to bring transparency to the health care marketplace.

 A wide range of public reports are released every year covering health care costs, quality, access, utilization, and population-level information.
 An example of these kinds of resources is the Shop for Care tool.
 The Shop for Care tool helps patients identify where they can go to receive the highest quality of care at the lowest price for common procedures and services.